University of Southampton Students' Union: Union and student groups

 The Union plays a major role in the social activity of the students from the university and the organisations and societies it supports are a key part of this.
 The union supports (as of October 2020) 266 societies and 90 sports clubs through its Athletic Union branch and allows students to create new societies if there is not one already existing that serves that purpose.
-An example is the CASHES, the Consent Awareness and Sexual Health Education Society.
+An example is CASHES, the Consent Awareness and Sexual Health Education Society.
 These include 41 Performing Arts societies grouped under this umbrella brand, a RAG (Raise and Give) society to raise money for local and national charities, and operates Community Volunteering and Action programmes.

 Media

 The union operates four media outlets as Union groups.
 They are all student-led and receive a budget from the Union and while one of the sabbatical officers is declared editor in chief of the outlets, they are given editorial independence from the Union and are free to criticise their operation.